 In 2017, Allegheny County Juvenile Probation hired two Truancy Case Managers to manage its Attendance Incentive Program.
-This program closes Failure to Comply cases at the intake level if youth who meet certain criteria attend school.
+This program closes Failure to Comply cases which have been certified to Juvenile Cout from Magisterial District Courts throughout Allegheny County.
+These cases are handled at the intake level for juveniles who maintain good attendance at school for 90 days and successfully complete the program.
 Youth who successfully complete the program achieve the goals of improving attendance and preventing further penetration into the juvenile justice system.
-Youth who do not successfully complete the program receive an intervention plan through extended service.
 Truancy Case Managers also partner with the Magisterial District Courts, Allegheny County Office of Children, Youth and Families, Focus on Attendance, Allegheny Intermediate Unit, and school districts to reduce truancy in all Allegheny County school districts.